Theophilus Eaton

 Theophilus Eaton (c.
 1590 — January 7, 1658) was a New England colonist, politician, merchant and financier, who took part in organizing and financing the Great Puritan Migration to America.
 He was a founder of Massachusetts Bay Colony, and a founder and eventual governor of New Haven Colony.
-He also cofounded Boston, Massachusetts, Greenwich, Connecticut and Eaton's Neck in New York.
+He was also among the founders of Boston, Greenwich, Connecticut, Eaton's Neck, Southold and East Hampton.

 His brother, Nathaniel Eaton, became the first headmaster of Harvard college, building Harvard Yard and Harvard Library, and his son, Samuel Eaton, became one of the seven founders of the Harvard Corporation.

 Early life and first marriage

 He was born at Stony Stratford, Buckinghamshire, England about 1590, to Rev. Richard Eaton and his wife, Elizabeth.
 His father was a graduate of the University of Oxford in 1599, at Lincoln College, and may have been the curate at that time.
 He later became in 1607 Prebendary of Lincoln Cathedral and Vicar of Great Budworth, Cheshire.
 Theophilus married Grace Hiller, and had two daughters, Mary and Elizabeth Eaton, who died young.
 Grace Hiller died in 1626.